SignatArtworks/Portfolio/index.md

 ---

 # Welcome to my portfolio!
-Explore my collection of paintings, photography, and AI-generated art.
+Explore my collection of paintings, photographies, and AI-generated art.

 {% for post in site.posts limit:5 %}
   <h2>{{ post.title }}</h2>